This course is part of the programme:

 - shock acceleration (super nova remnants, pulsar wind nebulae),

-- Observations of high-energy messengers: charged cosmic rays, photons, neutrinos, gravitational radiation and emerging picture of the source properties
+Observations of high-energy messengers: charged cosmic rays, photons, neutrinos, gravitational radiation, and the emerging picture of the source properties

-- High-energy astrophysics in our Galaxy: the interstellar medium, diffusion, energy losses and secondary emission
+High-energy astrophysics in our galaxy: the interstellar medium, magnetic fields, diffusion, energy losses, and secondary emission.

 Intended learning outcomes